- Faculty & Staff

 How often can students get an audit?

-The system allows students to request and view up to 10 degree audits per day.
+The system allows students to request degree audits 24 hours a day, 7 days a week.

 Who is responsible for meeting graduation requirements?